namuan/namuan/mind-maps/MentalModels.md

 ### Black Hat **Eeyore, Donkey from Winnie the Pooh**

-- Untimate depressed pessimist
+- Ultimate depressed pessimist
 - What could go wrong?
-- Murphys Law: Anything that can go wrong, will go wrong
+- Murphy's Law: Anything that can go wrong, will go wrong
 - Planning for failure and worst case scenario

 ### Yellow Hat **Cheerleader**